flystack/misty/README.md

 # Introduction
 Misty is a HTTP client for OpenStack APIs, aiming to be slick and dynamic.

-It handles OpenStack APIs requests as Transparently as possible by:
+Misty handles OpenStack APIs requests as Transparently as possible by:
 * Directly submitting request to Openstack Service endpoints
 * Or by using APIs Schema defined functions which are dynamically extracted from OpenStackAPI reference.